SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Geomancer.md

 reason: 4
 intuition: 4
 presence: 2
-traits:
-  - name: Dust Cloud
-    effects:
-      - effect: The geomancer is always surrounded by a 2 aura of swirling dust and earthen debris.
-The geomancer and any ally in the area have concealment.
-  - name: Loyalty Collar
-    effects:
-      - effect: When the geomancer is reduced to 0 Stamina, their loyalty collar explodes, dealing 3d6 damage to each adjacent enemy and object.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Earthwave
+    name: Earthwave
     icon: 🔳
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Area
       - Magic
       - Ranged
-    type: Main action
+    usage: Main action
     distance: 7 x 2 line within 10
     target: Each creature in the area
     effects:
       - roll: Power Roll + 4
-        t1: 3 damage; M < 2 push (see effect)
+        tier1: 3 damage; M < 2 push (see effect)
-        t2: 6 damage; M < 3 push
+        tier2: 6 damage; M < 3 push
-        t3: 8 damage; M < 4 push, prone
+        tier3: 8 damage; M < 4 push, prone
+      - name: Effect
-      - effect: This ability ignores stability.
+        effect: This ability ignores stability.
 The geomancer declares a direction for the area, and any creature pushed by this ability is pushed to the last space in the area in the chosen direction.
-        name: Effect
+      - cost: 2 Malice
-      - effect: The ground beneath the area becomes a 2-square-deep trench after the power roll is resolved
+        effect: The ground beneath the area becomes a 2-square-deep trench after the power roll is resolved
-        cost: 2 Malice
+  - type: feature
+    feature_type: ability
-  - name: Siegeworks
+    name: Siegeworks
     icon: 🔳
     keywords:
       - Area
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: 5 wall within 10
     target: Special
     effects:
+      - name: Effect
-      - effect: The geomancer raises a wall of stone set with viewing gaps.
+        effect: The geomancer raises a wall of stone set with viewing gaps.
 Creatures have line of effect through the wall while adjacent to it.
+  - type: feature
+    feature_type: trait
+    name: Dust Cloud
+    icon: ⭐️
+    effects:
+      - effect: The geomancer is always surrounded by a 2 aura of swirling dust and earthen debris.
+The geomancer and any ally in the area have concealment.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Loyalty Collar
+    icon: ⭐️
+    effects:
+      - effect: When the geomancer is reduced to 0 Stamina, their loyalty collar explodes, dealing 3d6 damage to each adjacent enemy and object.
 ~~~